physimals/pyfab/doc/index.rst

 PYFAB - Python interface to the Fabber Bayesian modelling tool
 ==============================================================

-PYFAB provides a Python interface to the Fabber model fitting tool, which was developed primarily for modelling of fMRI data such as ASL, CEST and DSC MRI sequences.
+PYFAB provides a Python interface to the
+`Fabber model fitting tool <https://fabber_core.readthedocs.io>`_, which was developed primarily for modelling of fMRI data such as ASL, CEST and DSC MRI sequences.

 To use PYFAB, the Fabber command or library must be installed.
-Fabber is included with FSL v6.0.1 and later, including model libraries for ASL, CEST, DSC, dualecho and DCE data.
+Fabber is included with
+`FSL <https://fsl.fmrib.ox.ac.uk/fsl/>`_ v6.0.1 and later, including model libraries for ASL, CEST, DSC, dualecho and DCE data.

 .. toctree::